jekyll/jekyll/docs/_docs/installation.md

 sudo apt-get install ruby ruby-dev build-essential
 ```

 It is best to avoid installing Ruby Gems as the root user.
-Therefore, we need
+Therefore, we need to
-to set up a gem installation directory for your user account.
-Run the following
+set up a gem installation directory for your user account.
+The following
-commands to add some configuration to your `.bashrc` file.
+commands will add environment variables to your `~/.bashrc` file to configure
+the gem installation path.
+Run them now:

 ```sh
 echo '# Install Ruby Gems to ~/gems' >> ~/.bashrc